poidasmith/scratch/README.md

 	true	| 0 0 0 0  1 0 0 1 | N/A               | N/A       |
 			+--------------------------------------------------+

-Where applicable, endianness is little.
-This is includes variable length structures.

-Bits 5 and 6 must always be zero.

-Bits 7 and 8 must be zero for fixed length structures (null, int64, double, false, true)

 For variable length fields bits 7 and 8 encode 4 possible length values:

     0 0 = 1 byte